CTSRD-CHERI/cheri-c-programming/src/impact/subobject-bounds.md

 assist developers in debugging structure layouts that may lead to imprecise bounds, a fail stop, or potentially unacceptable memory overhead.

+Bounds precision of variable-size structures is determined by the offset and size of the last member.
+This is more complicated to address with compile-time warnings, because the size is not known.
+Multiple approaches are possible in this case as well.
+One option is to continue best-effort for variable size structs, specifically for the variable-size member, to maximise source code compatibility.
+A compiler option could control the exact bounds behaviour for variable-size structure members, so that the programmer can opt-in to the fail-open behaviour.
+It also possible to introduce annotations on variable-size members that specify the maximum expected size, so that the compiler can insert the appropriate amount of padding.

+Finally, note that variable-size structures can only exhibit bounds aliasing on the base, because the variable-size member is necessarily at the end of the structure and, assuming the allocator is well-behaved, any rounding on the top will only alias with extra padding space that is already part of the representability padding for the whole allocation.

 [^5]: If flexible arrays members are declared using the C99 syntax with empty square brackets, the compiler will automatically use the remaining allocation size.